Interdisciplinary Approaches to Managing Health of Fish and Wildlife

-- Venue: Kimberley Conference Centre
+- Venue: Kimberley Conference and Athlete Training Centre

 The expanding footprint of humans increasingly alters the complex dynamics of wildlife health and disease, which can threaten wildlife populations.
 An unprecedented rate of emergence and re-emergence of infectious disease has been enabled via transport of organisms, environmental degradation, and by other factors that compromise ecological stability, including climate change.
 In Western North America, population-threatening diseases are occurring in fish and wildlife at an increasing rate, presenting significant conservation challenges.

 To ensure proactive conservation of wildlife populations, there is a need for cross-discipline sharing of information on current disease issues by governments, communities, scientists, wildlife managers, the agriculture industries, public health, and stakeholders from all sides.